 …..and Brooten’s reaction to this incredible statement was to immediately change the subject!!:

-KB: Right. – Now we move on to the next page of questions, which are the ____ from the Council on Assassinations.
+KB: Right. – Now we move on to the second category of questions which is the events at the time of the assassination.

 KB: How many shots do you recall?